MoralAlberto/moralalberto.github.com/_posts/2016-01-10-model-view-controller.md

 ---
 > **Abstract**: Architectural Pattern, MVC, Test, Decoupled, Controller, View, Model

-The traditional MVC design pattern **is a common way to organize your code*.
-There're three main  oles: model, view and controller.
-So, all the **entities are decoupled** with their role, and they have a way to communicate with each other. **However**, Apple uses a [variation of MVC](https://developer.apple.com/library/ios/documentation/General/Conceptual/CocoaEncyclopedia/Model-View-Controller/Model-View-Controller.html#//apple_ref/doc/uid/TP40010810-CH14-SW14).
-By using the Apple's MVC pattern, you only create a **Massive View Controller**, because the **View is totally tied with the Controller**.
+The traditional MVC design pattern **is a common way to organize your code.
+There're three main roles: Model, View and Controller.
+So, all the entities are decoupled** with their role, and they have a way to communicate with each other. **However**, Apple uses a [variation of MVC](https://developer.apple.com/library/ios/documentation/General/Conceptual/CocoaEncyclopedia/Model-View-Controller/Model-View-Controller.html#//apple_ref/doc/uid/TP40010810-CH14-SW14).
+By using the Apple's MVC pattern, you only create a **Massive View Controller** because the **View is totally tied with the Controller**.
 <br/><br/>
 The **View** and the **Controller** are in the same file.
-The **UIViewController** is composed from the **View** and the **Controller** 😁, all the view's life cycle is there: viewDidLoad, viewWillAppear... and all the business logic.
+The **UIViewController** is composed from the **View** and the **Controller** 😁, and all the view's life cycle is there: viewDidLoad, viewWillAppear... and all the business logic.
 So, we end up creating a **Massive View Controllers** with many responsibilities: Responsibility for the data source, delegates, interaction with our API REST, Core Data, Socket or any other repository.

 <br/>
 That's why I stopped using the basic architectural pattern that Apple uses in their guidelines.
 I used to using it, until I saw better pattern designs.
 I'm gonna talk about them during the next weeks. **This post only covers the MVC that Apple manages in their guidelines**.